 International Adoption in California

 Now that the world is full of people who move around so often, the U.S. has become a heterogeneous population, and Californians looking to adopt may desire a child who matches their cultural heritage.
 When that is the case, international adoption makes sense.
 When it comes to international adoption, California abides by the law set forth by the sending country in addition to those in the United States.
 Each country has specific requirements and can range from limits on age, sexuality, marital status, financial status, and so on.
-It’s essential to work with an adoption agency that is familiar with the local laws in order to ensure the process goes smoothly.
+It’s essential to work with an adoption agency that is familiar with the local laws to ensure the process goes smoothly.

-California has an intercountry adoption program which utilizes licensed private adoption agencies who are specialized in supporting California residents with adoptions of children born in another country.
+California has an intercountry adoption program that utilizes licensed private adoption agencies who are specialized in supporting California residents with adoptions of children born in another country.
 Said children must be classified as orphans by the Bureau of Citizenship and Immigration Services (BCIS).
 Prospective parents must file certain paperwork like the Application for Advance Processing of Orphan Petition and the Petition to Classify an Orphan as an Immediate Relative through their BCIS regional office to start the process of adopting (your adoption agency will help you with this).
 Each adoption is different, but here is a guide that will provide you with general information about what to expect with this type of adoption.

 Even though you may be adopting a child who shares your ethnic background, the culture she came from and the one she will be raised in may clash.
 When considering this type of adoption, you should be sensitive to this discrepancy and do your best to help your child adjust to his new surroundings.
-You will also need to help him keep a part of his past history alive.
+You will also need to help him keep a part of his history alive.